 Use baking soda for spot cleaning area rugs, to clean a shag rug, or as an alternative to steam cleaning high traffic areas.
 You may also mist the baking soda with hot water from a spray bottle to create a paste before vacuuming.
 The solution absorbs grime well.

-I Spot Clean Stains Immediately
+Spot Cleaning Stains Immediately

 As soon as a spill happens, start spot cleaning the rug.
 Never allow carpet stains to sit longer than necessary, or the stain will absorb into the fibers and cause a much worse issue like mildew or foul odors.